Graham Payn: Association with Coward

 Coward continually promoted Payn's career.
 He was widely thought to overrate his protégé's talents.
 Payn received consistently good notices for his performances, but lacked drive and star quality, as he himself knew.
 Coward also eventually came to realise it, writing: "He is, I fear, a born drifter.
 I know his theatrical career has been a failure but there are other ploys to go after.
 He sleeps and sleeps, and the days go by.
 I love him dearly and for ever, but this lack of drive in any direction is a bad augury for the future.
 I am willing and happy to look after him for the rest of my life, but he must do something."

 In 1951, Payn returned to revue at the Lyric Theatre, Hammersmith.
 The Lyric Revue had material by several contributors, including Coward, Flanders and Swann and Payn himself; he and Cole Lesley, Coward's assistant, contributed the song "This Seems to be the Moment".
 The show was such a success at Hammersmith that it transferred to the West End.
 The following year there was a second edition, The Globe Revue, which ran for six months.
 Coward cast Payn in an American revival of some of his Tonight at 8.30 plays, with Gertrude Lawrence.
 They were well received on tour but failed on Broadway.
 In London, Payn appeared in Coward's new works, Pacific 1860, Ace of Clubs, After the Ball, and Waiting in the Wings.
 Payn's performances were well reviewed, but the shows were unsuccessful.
 In the 1960s, he played the supporting role of Morris Dixon in Present Laughter.

+Film

 Payn also did some film work.
 In 1949, he was in the Borstal drama Boys in Brown, with Dirk Bogarde and Richard Attenborough.
-He appeared in two films with Coward: The Astonished Heart (1950) and The Italian Job (1968), in which Coward played a criminal mastermind with Payn as his obsequious assistant.
+He appeared in two films with Coward: The Astonished Heart (1950) and The Italian Job (1969), in which Coward played a criminal mastermind with Payn as his obsequious assistant.